Cyber Forensics

 After we have detected all the USB connection to the system and if the USB Flash drive is available at the scene of the crime.
 It can be carefully collected in Faraday Bag and now the forensic investigator can investigate the evidence.

-At first, it is important to create an image of the USB flash drive that was retrieved from the crime scene.
-To create an image and to analyse, we can use FTK® Imager, which can be downloaded from here.
+At first, it is important to create an image of the USB flash drive that investigators retrieved from the crime scene.
+To create an image and to analyze, we can use FTK® Imager, which we can download from here.

 Creating Disk Image